Professor Fiona Smith

 - Location: G.19 Liberty Building

-I joined the Law School in 2017 having previously held positions at University of Warwick and UCL.
-I have been a Visiting Professor at several law schools in the USA, including University of Minnesota, University of Michigan and Boston College Law School.
-My research focuses on international trade law in the World Trade Organisation (WTO), with a specialist interest in international agricultural trade.
+I joined the Law School in 2017 as Professor of International Economic Law and N8 Chair in Agrifood Regulation, having previously held positions at University of Warwick and UCL.
+In 2018, I was also appointed as Associate Director for the Global Food and Environment Institute at the University of Leeds, where I lead multidisciplinary research on agrifood supply chains.
+I have been Visiting Professor at several law schools in the USA, including University of Minnesota, University of Michigan, and Boston College Law School.
+My research focuses on international trade law in the World Trade Organisation (WTO), with a specialist interest in international agricultural trade and investment.
 I have published widely on international agricultural trade and have spoken about my research to public and private sector audiences throughout the world.
-In 2017, I was appointed Specialist Advisor to the House of Lords’ EU Energy and Environment Sub-Committee for its Report on BREXIT and Agriculture.
-I have given evidence on the impact of Brexit on agricultural trade to the House of Commons’ International Trade Committee and the Welsh National Assembly, External Affairs and Additional Legislation Committee.
+In 2020, I was appointed Specialist Advisor to the House of Commons International Trade Committee for its scrutiny of the UK’s post-Brexit trade agreements, and to the UK Department of International Trade’s Expert Stakeholder Group working on the UK trade policy position in the G7, G20, and the World Trade Organization (WTO).
+In 2017, I was Specialist Adviser to the House of Lords EU Energy and Environment Sub-Committee for its Report on Brexit: Agriculture, and I have given expert evidence to the House of Commons’ International Trade, and Environment, Food and Rural Affairs Committees, the UK Trade and Agriculture Commission, and the Welsh National Assembly, External Affairs and Additional Legislation Committee on several occasions.
 I was an invited expert for the European Commission, [DG DSANCO], Working Group on EU Food Safety in Nutrition in 2050; the joint DEFRA/UK Treasury,Balance of Competence Review: Agriculture evaluating the relationship between the EU and the UK; and to the Yorkshire Agricultural Society’s Farmers’ Scientist Network advising on the Implications of Brexit for Agriculture in the UK.
-I am also a member of the Editorial Board of the Journal of International Economic Law and serve as the journal’s European Book Review Editor.
+I am also a member of the Editorial Board of the Journal of International Economic Law (OUP).
+My current research focuses on delivering sustainable trade policy in agrifood supply chains across the world: I am leading a multidisciplinary, N8 consortium funding bid for UKRI on Sustainable Trade in Soya (SUSTSoy) and am a member of a Horizon Europe Consortium focusing on transforming food systems (including food trade) between countries in South East African countries and the EU (FoSTA-Health).

 - N8 Chair in AgriFood Regulation